 For our staff and volunteers, working in their own space and setting their own hours gives them the flexibility and convenience necessary to work for us.

-This gives our organization the freedom to recruit from among the most highly skilled and knowledgeable staff available unrestricted by where they work and what they do.
+This gives our organization the freedom to recruit from among the most highly skilled and knowledgeable staff available.

 Additionally, working this way substantially reduces our overheads, and allows us to build a phenomenal team without the usual hiring constraints.